bata24/gef/docs/FAQ.md

 ## The command to get the source (e.g. `ptr-mangle --source`) doesn't work.
 Please do not use tilde (`~`) in the path to specify the directory of `gef.py` in `.gdbinit`.

-Depending on the environment, python `inspect` module may not interpret tildes.
+Depending on the environment, Python `inspect` module may not interpret tildes.
-I encountered this behavior in python 3.9.2 on debian 11.
+I encountered this behavior in Python 3.9.2 on Debian 11.

 ## When using qemu-user, an error occurs when continuing execution.
 Is the error something like this?